Fujifilm X100F vs Sony RX1

 It is notable that the X100F offers wifi support, while the RX1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the X100F and the RX1 have been discontinued, but can regularly be found used on eBay.
+Both the X100F and the RX1 have been discontinued, but can regularly be found used on ebay.
 The RX1 was replaced by the Sony RX1R, while the X100F was followed by the Fujifilm X100V.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X100F Manual (free pdf) or the online Sony RX1 Manual.
+Further information on the features and operation of the X100F and RX1 can be found, respectively, in the Fujifilm X100F Manual (free pdf) or the online Sony RX1 Manual.